 With a continued effort to educate our community as a whole, and in the effort of full transparency, we have created two forecasts - actual and budget.
-While there are some differences in methodology, both demonstrate that in the coming few years expenses exceed revenues.
+While there are some differences in methodology, both demonstrate that expenses exceed revenues in the coming few years.

-- The "Actual Forecast" is exclusively based upon actual historical spend along with projections of CBAS and personal costs.
-The actual forecast also takes into account a vacancy rate of around 4% that is then discounted from estimates of personnel appropriations. - The "Budget Forecast" outlines potential appropriation increases based on projected CBAs, personnel costs, and operating expense inflationary increases, with the view to the past but rolling forward the FY 20 budget.
+- O The "Actual Forecast" is exclusively based upon actual historical spend along with projections of CBAs and personnel costs.
+The actual forecast also takes into account a vacancy rate of around 4% that is discounted from estimates of personnel appropriations. - The "Budget Forecast" outlines potential appropriation increases based on projected CBAs, personnel costs, and operating expense inflationary increases, with the view to the past but rolling forward the FY 20 budget.